pretix/pretix-docs/docs/topics/vouchers.md

 This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.

 Navigate to  :navpath:Your Event → :fontawesome-solid-ticket: Products → Products: and create or edit the admission product for which you want to restrict availability.
-While you are doing that, open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".
+Open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".

-If you set the visibility toggle next to this option to "Hide product if unavailable", then the product will be hidden in your shop.
+If you set the visibility toggle next to this option to "Hide product if unavailable" (:btn-icon:fontawesome-solid-eye-slash:), then the product will be hidden in your shop.
 It will only be displayed to customers who entered one of the voucher codes into the voucher field, or who landed in the shop by following one of the voucher links.
 Repeat these steps for each product that you want to make available exclusively through this voucher.